CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/italian_meringue.md

 Combine sugar and water in a small saucepan over high heat, brushing down sides of pot as necessary with a pastry brush dipped in water.

-Cook until syrup is 270 °F.
+Cook until syrup is 270 F.

 Combine egg whites and cream of tartar (or lemon juice) in a stand mixer with a whisk attachment.